Ryan's Rate Commentary

 Rates Currently Trending: NEUTRAL

-Mortgage rates are moving sideways today.
-The MBS market worsened by -68 bps last week.
-This was enough to increase mortgage rates or fees.
+Mortgage rates have been under pressure today.
+The MBS market improved by +23 bps last week.
+This may have been enough to decrease mortgage rates or fees.
 The market experienced high volatility last week.

 Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) The Fed, 2) Central Banks and 3) Treasury Auction.
+1) Tariffs, 2) Inflation and 3) The Fed.

 This Week's Potential Volatility: HIGH